A Quick Overview of the New EU Toy Safety Regulation (EU) 2025/2509

 - Align with the EU’s Ecodesign for Sustainable Products Regulation and DPP sustainability expectations.
 Download our eBook

-- Verify that all sustainability claims are accurate and measurable, in line with the Green Claims Directive
+- Verify that all sustainability claims are accurate and measurable, in line with the proposed Green Claims Directive and Directive (EU) 2024/825 as regards empowering consumers for the green transition through better protection against unfair practices and through better information

-- Maintain complete BOMs and deep supply chain visibility to ensure compliance
+- Maintain complete BOMs and BOS and deep supply chain visibility to ensure compliance

 - Monitor the supply chain to prevent any claims from being invalidated